LongPham7/Defunctionalization-of-monotone-problems/README.md

     .\Main -f SampleInput.txt -m

-Here, `-f` allows the user to specify an input file name.
-The `-m` flag sets the output format to the same one as the input format.
+Here, `-f` allows the user to specify an input file name, and the `-m` flag sets the output format to the same one as the input format. `SampleInput.txt` is a sample input file available in the root folder of this project.

-With respect to options for the output format, two more flags are supported: `-p` refers to the pure SMT-LIB2 format, and `-e` refers to the extended SMT-LIB2 format for Z3.
+With respect to options for the output format, two more flags are supported: `-p` refers to the pure SMT-LIB2 format, and `-e` refers to the extended SMT-LIB2 format for Z3 (See the warning below).

 If you need any help with command line options, use the `-h` options.

 **Warning**: Z3 supports both the extended and pure SMT-LIB2 formats.
 However, at the moment, only the output produced by `-p` yields a correct result after being fed into Z3.
-Although the output of `-e` is processed by Z3 without any error message, Z3 does not produce correct results.
-This is likely due to my insufficient understanding of the extended format.
+Although the output of `-e` is processed by Z3 without issuing any error message, Z3 does not produce correct results.
+This is likely due to my insufficient understanding of the extended SMT-LIB2 format.

 ## Sample inputs

-A sample source monotone problem is available in SampleInput.txt.
+A sample source monotone problem is available in `SampleInput.txt`.
 The folder "Sample inputs" contains additional source monotone problems.
 The samples in "Sample inputs" are obtained by manually translating some of the Horn clause problems in Toby Cathcart Burn's [implementation project](https://github.com/penteract/HigherOrderHornRefinement) to monotone problems.
 His samples are originally from [MoCHi](http://www-kb.is.s.u-tokyo.ac.jp/~ryosuke/mochi/).

-The algorithm for turning Horn clause problems into monotone problems is described in *Higher-Order Constrained Horn Clauses and Refinement Types* by Toby Cathcart Burn, C.-H Luke Ong, and Steven Ramsay.
+The algorithm for turning Horn clause problems into monotone problems is described in *Higher-Order Constrained Horn Clauses and Refinement Types* by Toby Cathcart Burn, C.-H Luke Ong, and Steven Ramsay ([the arXiv version](https://arxiv.org/abs/1705.06216) or [the conference version](https://dl.acm.org/citation.cfm?id=3158099)).

 ## Input format

+To specify an input monotone problem, an input file must contain three section: environment, program, and goal.

 The **environment** section is a list of bindings of top-level relational variables and sorts.
 Each binding may span multiple lines.